 Beach and Marina

 The beach here is particularly rich in shells and shark teeth, so you can collect free souvenirs.
 And the shark teeth are remarkably easy to find.
-On my recent trip to St. Augustine, my tour guide found three teeth in rapid succession.
+On my recent trip to St. Augustine, we found three teeth in rapid succession.

 I stayed at the kitschy Inn at Camachee Harbor, which has a great view of the marina.
 The small waterfront hotel has 19 suites, some of which are pet-friendly.
 Included in the room rate is a complimentary breakfast.
-You could also rent a beach house, as our Driving TravelingMom did with her family.
+You could also rent a beach house.